vsrinivas/fuchsia/ledger_legacy/README.md

 # Ledger

 Ledger is a distributed storage system for Fuchsia.

-For user guide, see [User Guide](docs/user_guide.md).

-For examples of client apps, see [Examples](docs/examples.md).

-For development workflow, see [Developer Workflow](docs/workflow.md).
+See [docs](docs/README.md) for documentation.

 ## Contents